-Everyone's talking about it.
+Everyone's using it.
 Most are using it wrong.

 AI tools are genuinely useful right now — not in five years, right now.
-But most of what you're reading is written by people trying to sell you something.
-The truth is quieter and more practical than the headlines suggest.
+But the truth is quieter and more practical than the headlines suggest.

 Current AI tools are very good at drafting, summarizing, categorizing, and searching.
 They are not good at judgment, relationships, accountability, or anything requiring context that lives in someone's head.
 What actually happens in practice: employees get faster at the boring parts and have more time for the work that actually requires a human.